Top Ten Issues to Watch in the New Year: EU Policy Agenda and Focus of Public Debate

 - Gearing Up: The European Electric Vehicle Industry

-- Enhancing EU Competitiveness in Artificial Intelligence
+- Enhancing EU Competitiveness in the Field of Artificial Intelligence

-- Strengthening the European Defence Industry
+- Strengthening the European Defense Industry

-- Accelerating the Return of Irregular Migrants
+- Accelerating the Process of Returning Irregular Migrants

 - Rebuilding Trust in the Public Sphere